abhirup-roy/Portfolio/ipo-algo-trading/README.md

 * PPO (from OpenAI's stable-baslines3)
 * DQN (from from OpenAI's stable-baslines3)

-Via ACF analysis on the adjusted close prices, it appeared that 7 days was the optimal timestep to be used for our models:
+Via ACF analysis on the adjusted close prices, it appeared that 7 days was the optimal window size to be used for our models:
 ![image](https://github.com/abhirup-roy/Portfolio/assets/66738639/9128828b-9eb9-4128-b6b6-524c477e8bb5)

-The results for each models are summarised below:
+The results for each model are summarised below:

 |   Model      |    Returns |
 |    ---       |     ---    |